affctivai/RecSal-Net/README.md

 The results will be saved into a folder named saved_models.

-After you finished all the training processes, you can use test.py to generate the predicted saliency maps and compute all evaluation metrics.
+After you finished all the training processes, you can use test.py to generate the predicted saliency maps and compute all evaluation metrics by:
 > $ python3 test.py

 # Cite